 Electrons in atoms occupy discrete energy levels.
 Evidence for this includes line spectra, where atoms emit or absorb electromagnetic radiation of specific wavelengths, corresponding to specific energy levels.
 Emission spectra have discrete lines, where each line is carried by photons of a discrete frequency, with energy given by

-The whole setup is performed in a gas at a low pressure.
 As the grid potential increases, the current (thus number of electrons reaching the anode) increases initially.
 Then, at certain p.d.s, the current drops.
 This is because the electrons have sufficient energy to knock electrons in gas atoms to a higher energy level when colliding, losing energy.
+These drops happen when the energies of the electrons are a multiple of the gas atom's energy levels, causing inelastic collisions with the gas atoms.